College of Forestry

 Department of Consumer and Business Services

-Within the Department of Consumer and Business Services (DCBS), two divisions are doing work related to the statewide wildfire risk: the Building Codes Division (BCD) and the Division of Financial Regulation (DFR).
+Within the Department of Consumer and Business Services (DCBS), two divisions are doing work related to statewide wildfire risk: the Building Codes Division (BCD) and the Division of Financial Regulation (DFR).
 BCD is responsible for adopting fire hardening building code standards for new development and significant home updates in high wildfire hazard areas in the wildland-urban interface (WUI).
-DFR is the state insurance regulator, and offers assistance to consumers regarding wildfire coverage by insurance policies.
+DFR is the state insurance regulator and offers assistance to consumers regarding wildfire coverage by insurance policies.

 How Can You Get Involved?